payu-india/CMS-Chatbot/reference/Cross-border Payments/_payment_payu_hosted_checkout_cb_lrs.md

   --data-urlencode 'buyer_type_business=1' \
   --data-urlencode 'lrs_mandatory_limit_declaration=I declare that the remittance is within my annual LRS limit' \
   --data-urlencode 'lrs_tnc=I agree to the terms and conditions for LRS transactions' \
-  --data-urlencode 'lrs_tcs_declaration_under_limit=I declare that this transaction is under the specified limit'
+  --data-urlencode 'lrs_tcs_declaration_under_limit=I declare that this transaction is under the specified limit' \
+  --data-urlencode 'lrs_service_type=0'

   ```